gnosischain/xdaiBridge-usds-migration-test/README.md

-# USDS xDAI bridge migrtion test
+# USDS xDAI bridge migration test

 This repository simulate the end to end test on Virtual Ethereum<->Gnosis Chain or Sepolia<->Chiado, with bridge validator running.